openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization Code Flow

 (1a) The Wallet-initiated flow begins as the End-User requests a Credential via the Wallet from the Credential Issuer.
-The End-User either selects a Credential from a pre-configured list of Credentials ready to be issued, or, alternatively, the Wallet gives guidance to the End-User to select a Credential from a Credential Issuer based on the information it received in the presentation request from a Verifier.
+The End-User either selects a Credential from a pre-configured list of Credentials ready to be issued, or alternatively, the Wallet gives guidance to the End-User to select a Credential from a Credential Issuer based on the information it received in the presentation request from a Verifier.

 (1b) The Issuer-initiated flow begins as the Credential Issuer generates a Credential Offer for certain Credential(s) that it communicates to the Wallet, for example, as a QR code or as a URI.
 The Credential Offer contains the Credential Issuer's URL and the information about the Credential(s) being offered.
 This step is defined in (#credential_offer).

-(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata as described in (#credential_issuer_metadata).
-The Wallet needs the metadata to learn the Credential types and formats that the Credential Issuer supports, and to determine the Authorization Endpoint (OAuth 2.0 Authorization Server) as well as Credential Endpoint required to start the request.
+(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata, as described in (#credential_issuer_metadata).
+The Wallet needs the metadata to learn the Credential types and formats that the Credential Issuer supports and to determine the Authorization Endpoint (OAuth 2.0 Authorization Server) as well as Credential Endpoint required to start the request.
 This specification enables deployments where the Credential Endpoint and the Authorization Endpoint are provided by different entities.
-Please note that in this example the Credential Issuer and OAuth 2.0 Authorization Server correspond to the same entity.
+Please note that in this example, the Credential Issuer and OAuth 2.0 Authorization Server correspond to the same entity.

 (3) The Wallet sends an Authorization Request to the Authorization Endpoint.
-The Authorization Endpoint processes the Authorization Request, which typically includes the End-User authentication and the gathering of the End-User consent.
+The Authorization Endpoint processes the Authorization Request, which typically includes authenticating the End-User and gathering End-User consent.
 Note: The Authorization Request may be sent as a Pushed Authorization Request.

 Note: Steps (3) and (4) happen in the front channel, by redirecting the End-User via the User Agent.
 Those steps are defined in (#authorization_endpoint).
 The Authorization Server and the User Agent may exchange any further messages between the steps if required by the Authorization Server to authenticate the End-User.

 (4) The Authorization Endpoint returns the Authorization Response with the Authorization Code upon successfully processing the Authorization Request.

-(5) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in step (4).
+(5) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in Step (4).
 The Token Endpoint returns an Access Token in the Token Response upon successfully validating the Authorization Code.
 This step happens in the back-channel communication (direct communication between two systems using HTTP requests and responses without using redirects through an intermediary such as a browser).
 This step is defined in (#token_endpoint).

 (6) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the private key of a key pair to which the Credential Issuer should bind the issued Credential to.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a Credential in the Credential Response.
 This step is defined in (#credential-endpoint).

 If the Credential Issuer requires more time to issue a Credential, the Credential Issuer may return a Transaction ID and a time interval in the Credential Response.
 The Wallet may send a Deferred Credential Request with the Transaction ID to obtain a Credential after the specified time interval has passed, as defined in (#deferred-credential-issuance).

 If the Credential Issuer wants to issue multiple Credentials in one response, the Credential Issuer may support the Batch Credential Endpoint.
-In this case the Wallet may send a Batch Credential Request to the Batch Credential Endpoint, as defined in (#batch-credential-endpoint).
+In this case, the Wallet may send a Batch Credential Request to the Batch Credential Endpoint, as defined in (#batch-credential-endpoint).

 Note: This flow is based on OAuth 2.0 and the Authorization Code Grant type, but this specification can be used with other OAuth 2.0 grant types as well.

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}

 Figure 2 is a diagram of a Credential issuance using the Pre-Authorized Code Flow.
-In this flow, before initiating the flow with the Wallet, the Credential Issuer first conducts the steps required to prepare the Credential issuance, e.g., End-User authentication and authorization.
+In this flow, before initiating the flow with the Wallet, the Credential Issuer first conducts the steps required to prepare for Credential issuance, e.g., End-User authentication and authorization.
 Consequently, the Pre-Authorized Code is sent by the Credential Issuer to the Wallet.
 This flow does not use the Authorization Endpoint, and the Wallet exchanges the Pre-Authorized Code for the Access Token directly at the Token Endpoint.
-Access Token is then used to request Credential issuance at the Credential Endpoint.
-See (#use-case-2) for the description of a use case.
+The Access Token is then used to request Credential issuance at the Credential Endpoint.
+See (#use-case-2) for the description of such a use case.

 How the End-User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

-This flow uses the newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+This flow uses the OAuth 2.0 Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, which is defined in (#credential_offer_parameters).

 The following diagram is based on the Credential Issuer-initiated flow, as described in the use case in (#use-case-2).
 Please note that it does not illustrate all the optional features outlined in this specification.